jbiatek/BSGRulebook/dynamic.md

 Every player *except* the first player draws 3 cards to start the game.
 (As always, when a player is drawing Skill cards they must come from within their skill set unless otherwise specified.)
 The first player will get to draw their normal hand of cards in the first turn. <span class="cylonleader">A Cylon Leader draws 2 cards instead of 3 unless they begin the game as an Infiltrator. </span>

+Assemble the Destiny deck by taking 2 of each Skill card type and shuffling it.
+Whenever the Destiny deck runs out, make a new one in the same way.

 <div class="ioniannebula" markdown="1">
 ### Ionian Nebula additional setup